PEmicro Blog

 PEmicro has released a Visual Basic .NET 2019 example utilizing the Cyclone Control SDK API.

-The Cyclone Control SDK API allows developers to integrate the Cyclone LC and Cyclone FX into their applications.
-Using the API calls, you can control multiple Cyclones in stand alone programming operations and to read/update Cyclone settings.
+The Cyclone Control SDK API allows developers to integrate the Cyclone LC and Cyclone FX programmers into their applications.
+Using the API calls, you can control multiple Cyclones and to read/update Cyclone settings.

 The example project can be downloaded from our Github repository